 Licenses and Permits.
-Licenses and permits are currently budgeted to decrease about 5%, or about \$694 thousand, below the Fiscal Year 2022 audited actual revenues, primarily due to an expected slowdown in construction and associated decrease in building permit revenue.
+All licenses and permits are currently budgeted to decrease about 8.4%, or about \$1.2 million, below the Fiscal Year 2023 audited actual revenues.
+However, the most recent forecast for building permits shows more robust growth in Fiscal Year 2024 before a softening in Fiscal Year 2025.
+Consequently, this estimate may be revised slightly upward.